devopsdojoconsortium/website/content/Other/vsm.md

 - Review and maintain value stream map to show wins associated to your team's improvement plan.
 - Take into account all potential flows for team processes, and value stream those as well.

-## Value

-As a team, we want to understand how to value stream map our team processes, so that we may understand our constraints to delivery and identify ways to improve.

-## Acceptance Criteria

-- Value stream all things associated to delivering value.
-- Create action items of improvement from exercise.

 ## References

 - [Value Stream Mapping Guide](https://creately.com/blog/diagrams/value-stream-mapping-guide/)